The Unforgiven (1960 film)

 The Unforgiven is a 1960 American Western film directed by John Huston, and starring Burt Lancaster and Audrey Hepburn.
-Filmed in Durango, Mexico, the supporting cast features Audie Murphy, Charles Bickford, Lillian Gish, John Saxon, Joseph Wiseman, Doug McClure and Albert Salmi.
-The story is based upon the 1957 novel by Alan Le May, author of The Searchers.
-Uncommonly for its time, the film spotlights the issue of racism against Native Americans and people who were believed to have Native American blood in the Old West.
-The film is also known for its problems behind the scenes.
+Filmed in Durango, Mexico, the supporting cast features Audie Murphy, Charles Bickford, Lillian Gish, John Saxon, Joseph Wiseman, Doug McClure, and Albert Salmi.
+The story is based on the novel The Unforgiven (1957) by Alan Le May.
+Uncommonly for its time, the film spotlights the issue of racism in the Old West against Native Americans and people who were believed to have Native American blood.
+The film is also known for the problems that occurred during production.

 Plot

 The Zacharys are a thriving and respected family on the Texas frontier.
-Father Will Zachary was killed by Kiowa Indians, leaving his oldest son Ben (Burt Lancaster) head of the family.
-Ben and his mother Mattilda (Lillian Gish) are very protective of Rachel (Audrey Hepburn), who was adopted as an infant; she is doted on by the whole family, including her other brothers Cash (Audie Murphy) and Andy (Doug McClure).
-The family is supported by their neighbor and Ben's business partner, Zeb Rawlins (Charles Bickford); Zeb's shy son Charlie (Albert Salmi) wants to marry Rachel, which concerns Ben.
+Will Zachary was killed by Kiowa Indians, leaving his oldest son Ben as head of the family.
+Ben and his mother Mattilda are very protective of Rachel, who was adopted as an infant; she is doted on by the whole family, including her other brothers Cash and Andy.
+The family is supported by their neighbor and Ben's business partner, Zeb Rawlins; Zeb's shy son Charlie wants to marry Rachel, which concerns Ben.

-During preparations for a cattle drive to Wichita, Kansas, the family is unsettled by the appearance of Abe Kelsey (Joseph Wiseman), who claims that Rachel is Indian by birth.
-Believing this to be a lie, Ben and Cash engage in a gunfight with Kelsey, killing his horse, but he steals Rachel's beloved white stallion.
+During preparations for a cattle drive to Wichita, Kansas, the family is unsettled by the appearance of Abe Kelsey, who claims that Rachel is Indian by birth.
+Believing this to be a lie, Ben and Cash engage in a gunfight with Kelsey, killing his horse.
+Kelsey then steals Rachel's beloved white stallion.
 Later, a group of Kiowa led by Lost Bird appears and offers Ben horses in exchange for handing over Rachel.
 Lost Bird claims that she is actually his sister, and that an old white man told him so.

 Soon after, Charlie – to whom Ben has decided to give permission to court Rachel – is killed by the Kiowa.
-In her grief, Charlie's mother accuses Rachel of being a "dirty Injun".
+In her grief, Charlie's mother accuses Rachel of being a "dirty Injun."
 Ben leads the ranchers in tracking down Kelsey, and they bring him back to the Rawlins ranch to hang him as a horse thief.

-With a noose around his neck, Kelsey tells the gathered ranchers that, on a retaliatory raid against the Kiowa that he led with Will Zachary, he found a baby girl and was about to kill her when Will intervened and took the baby as his own.
+With a noose around his neck, Kelsey tells the gathered ranchers that on a retaliatory raid against the Kiowa that he led with Will Zachary, he found a baby girl and was about to kill her when Will intervened and took the baby as his own.
 Kelsey claims that his own son was captured by the Kiowa and ransomed for Rachel's return, but Will refused.
 Ben intervenes and tells the gathered group the story he knows, that Kelsey's son was actually killed in the fighting, and that Kelsey invented the story and followed them from town to town, poisoning peoples' minds wherever they moved.